yytechplayer/yytechplayer.github.io/Diary.md

 Notifications: Send you notifications if you use the Reminder in this app

-Face ID or Touch ID (if supported by your hardware device): used to unlock the app if you choose to enable the Face ID or Touch ID unlock feature within the app.
+Face ID or Touch ID (if supported by your hardware device): used to unlock the app if you choose to enable the Face ID or Touch ID unlock feature within the app

 The above authorizations are necessary, otherwise the related functions of the product may not be able to operate as designed.